hdShang/arxiv-daily/docs/cs-CV/2025-08-11/papers/250808487v4-mavis-a-multi-agent-framework-for-long-sequence-video-storytelling.md

 ---
 layout: default
-title: MAViS: A Multi-Agent Framework for Long-Sequence Video Storytelling
+title: "MAViS: A Multi-Agent Framework for Long-Sequence Video Storytelling"
 ---

 # MAViS: A Multi-Agent Framework for Long-Sequence Video Storytelling